digitalcrust/digitalcrust-website/content/__drafts__/Basic info.md

   geoscientists.
 - [[tech-transfer]]: Build links with the broader software community.

-There is a long history of organizations that seek to coordinate digital infrastructure in geology.
-Unlike previous efforts in the space, we seek to foster lightweight collaboration, encouraging informal communication and shared maintenance of small, reusable software libraries.

 It seeks to build a lightweight "community of practice" that draws together existing infrastructure, encouraging lightweight collaboration and shared